rajusanjay001/product_BE/README.md

   Product service runs on port **8090**

- **I have used in memory H2 for databas and added scripts in data.sql for prepopulating the reviews for few of the products  and added 2 users for authentication using @PostConstruct since it is a POC**
+ **I have used in memory H2 for database and added scripts in data.sql for prepopulating the reviews for few of the products  and added 2 users for authentication using @PostConstruct since it is a POC**

   For the authente api to get the jwt token  use the below credentials